 Individual work

 Each member of the group thinks of three possible solutions and presents to the other members.
 Following a quick discussion the group decides on which solution to work on.
 In making this choice, encourage them to think not only about the level of creativity of ideas, but also their feasibility.

 Each group prepares a short presentation to the other groups.
 Questions to reply:

 - What is the challenge we will tackle?

 - Who is our user?

 - What is the solution we propose?

 - In what way we will use art within the solution?

-Part 2 - Reflection and discussion (20 minutes) Each group has five minutes with the other groups to share their ideas / solutions.
+Reflection and discussion (20 minutes)

+Each group has five minutes to share their idea for a solution with the other groups.

 Facilitator supports exchange of opinions helping each group to receive quality feedback and food for thought on the presented idea.